-The privacy of use and enjoyment of neighboring properties shall not be unduly compromised as a result of an additional six inches (6 in.) of building height.
+The privacy of use and enjoyment of the neighboring property shall not be unduly compromised as a result of an additional six inches (6 in.) of building height.
+The additional building height will not result in an increase in windows facing the adjacent property (there are no windows facing the adjacent property).

-3. The proposed construction as viewed from the street, alley, and other public way, shall not substantially visually intrude upon the character, scale and pattern of houses along the subject street or alley;
+3. The proposed construction as viewed from the street, alley, and other public way, shall not substantially visually intrude upon the character, scale and pattern of houses along the subject street or alley: